hopeless-vov/strichka/README.md

 > **strichka** (стрічка) — Ukrainian for *tape* or *ribbon*.
 Like most of my projects, it carries a Ukrainian name — the language has a sound I find beautiful, and it's a small way to bring a piece of my culture along for the ride.

 A Netflix-style streaming app built with Vue 3, TypeScript, and Tailwind CSS.
-Features infinite carousels, genre filtering, search, and a personal watchlist — all powered by the TVMaze API.
+Features infinite carousels, genre filtering, search, a personal watchlist, and full show detail pages with seasons, episodes, and cast — all powered by the TVMaze API.

 **[Live demo →](https://strichka-series.vercel.app/)**